-I’m a historian of Africa primarily interested in agricultural and economic development in West Africa.
-My current book project, entitled Elastic Allegiances: Producing Rubber and Belonging in Ghana, 1880-2017, reconstructs the history of Ghana’s rubber industry from ~1880 to the present, which offers a useful lens into questions around topics ranging from the colonial erasure of indigenous environmental knowledge to the manufacturing of colonial borders, from Cold War politicking to the production of post-colonial sovereignties & subjectivities, and more.
-I’m now working to revise the manuscript, which draws from my dissertation that I defended and submitted to Yale University’s Department of History in May 2019.
+I’m an environmental historian of Africa primarily interested in agricultural and economic development in West Africa.
+My current book project, entitled Elastic Allegiances: Producing Rubber and Belonging in Ghana, 1880-2017, reconstructs the history of Ghana’s rubber industry from the early colonial period to the neoliberal era.
+The study uses rubber as a lens into topics ranging from the colonial erasure of indigenous environmental knowledge to the manufacturing of colonial borders, from Cold War politicking to the evolution of “Corporate Social Responsibility,” and more.
+I’m now working to revise the manuscript, which draws from my dissertation that I defended and submitted to Yale University’s Department of History in the spring of 2019.

-I now work as a Case Writer for the Tobin Project, a non-profit organization that is devoted to mobilizing academic research in the social sciences and humanities to address pressing problems facing the world today.
-In my role, I work with a research team along with scholars to develop new teaching materials that will facilitate case method teaching at the high school, college, and graduate levels.
+I also work as a Case Writer for the Tobin Project, a non-profit organization that is devoted to mobilizing academic research in the social sciences and humanities to address pressing problems facing the world today.
+In my role, I work with scholars to develop new teaching materials that will facilitate case method teaching at the high school, college, and graduate levels.
 This pedagogical method has been proven to have the capacity to help students retain more information and develop problem-solving and decision-making skills while inspiring them to become more engaged citizens.